Tapentadol (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, gallbladder problems, pancreas problems, or problems with urination.
-Tell your doctor if you have a history of head injury, brain tumor, seizures, depression, or mental problems.
-Also tell your doctor if you have a history of alcohol or drug abuse.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, breathing or lung problems (such as COPD or asthma), low blood pressure, gallbladder problems, pancreas problems, stomach or bowel problems, or trouble urinating.
+Tell your doctor if you have a history of head injury, brain tumor, seizures, depression, or alcohol or drug abuse.

 Possible Side Effects While Using This Medicine: